7vanael/7vanael.github.io/_posts/2025-06-16-directory-stream.md

 Java has a nifty DirectoryStream method that accepts a root/directory path.
 `DirectoryStream<Path> stream = Files.newDirectoryStream(Paths.get(dir))`

-You can then itterate over the Paths contained in the directory in a simple for loop and.. do what ever makes sense once you get them!
+You can then iterate over the Paths contained in the directory in a simple for loop and.. do what ever makes sense once you get them!

 ````